 Free Faculty & Staff Yoga

-This free, on-going class is offered to all UF and UF Health employees every Tuesday from 12:15-1pm in the Ustler Hall, 162 Fletcher Drive.
-Meet in the atrium located on the second floor.
-The class is appropriate for all levels and focuses on reducing stress and tension while building flexibility and strength.
-Led by Kim Holton, Yoga Instructor + UF Faculty Member.
-Contact email@example.com.
+Yoga is offered every Tuesday from 12:15-1pm at Ustler Hall, in the atrium on the second floor.
+The class is appropriate for all levels and is led by Kim Holton.

 UF Health Integrative Medicine Program provides guided meditation and relaxation to promote inner healing and tranquility.